-The purpose of this series of SQF Guidance Documents is to assist suppliers with designing, developing, documenting, implementing and maintaining an SQF Food Safety System using the SQF Food Safety Code for Manufacturing, edition 8.1, and to assist SQF registered auditors in auditing the SQF Code, edition 8.1.
+The purpose of this series of SQF Guidance Documents is to assist sites with designing, developing, documenting, implementing and maintaining an SQF Food Safety System using the SQF Food Safety Code for Storage and Distribution, edition 8, and to assist SQF registered auditors in auditing the SQF Code, edition 8.1.

 The relevant Code version number is identified in the document header.
-Terms used in these documents are defined in Appendix 2: Glossary of the SQF Food Safety Code for Manufacturing, edition 8.1.
+Terms used in these documents are defined in Appendix 2: Glossary of the SQF Code.

-Guidance is intended to support the SQF Food Safety Code, but does not replace it.
+Guidance is intended to support the SQF Code, but does not replace it.
 It is not an auditable document, nor is it definitive and applicable in every situation.
-Suppliers, consultants, and auditors are required to understand the food safety risks in a given industry sector and are able to apply the SQF Food Safety Code to effectively control those risks.
+Sites, consultants, and auditors are required to understand the food safety risks in a given industry sector and are able to apply the SQF Code to effectively control those risks.